Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic homology and variation of the invariant

-For a unital $A_{\infty}$ algebra $(C,\{\frak m_k\}_{k=0}^{\infty},e)$ satisfying Condition \ref{ainfcond}, $(C,\frak m_2,e)$ becomes an (associative) algebra with unit.
-We call it the {\it underlying algebra}. \begin{prop}[Compare \cite{kassel} section 6] If the underlying algebra of $(C,\{\frak m_k\}_{k=0}^{\infty},e)$ is isomorphic to the Clifford algebra associated to a non-degenerate quadratic form, then
+For a unital $A_{\infty}$ algebra $(C,\{\frak m_k\}_{k=0}^{\infty},e)$ satisfying Condition \ref{ainfcond}, $(C,\pm \frak m_2,e)$ becomes an (associative) algebra with unit.
+(Here $\pm$ is as in (\ref{deformcup}).)
+We call it the {\it underlying algebra}. \begin{prop}[Compare \cite{kassel} Section 6] If the underlying algebra of $(C,\{\frak m_k\}_{k=0}^{\infty},e)$ is isomorphic to the Clifford algebra associated to a non-degenerate quadratic form, then